DwFamilyMemberHistory

 | |

-bornPeriod | Period | There are no (further) constraints on this element Data Type | ||
+bornPeriod | Period | There are no (further) constraints on this element Data type | ||

-bornDate | date | There are no (further) constraints on this element Data Type | ||
+bornDate | date | There are no (further) constraints on this element Data type | ||

-bornString | string | There are no (further) constraints on this element Data Type | ||
+bornString | string | There are no (further) constraints on this element Data type | ||

-age[x] | S Σ I | 0..1 | Element IdFamilyMemberHistory.age[x] (approximate) age DefinitionThe age of the relative at the time the family member history is recorded.
-While age can be calculated from date of birth, sometimes recording age directly is more natural for clinicians.
-PS Suite: N/A Med Access: Available when documented use estimatedAge to indicate whether the age is actual or not.
+age[x] | Σ I | 0..1 | There are no (further) constraints on this element Element idFamilyMemberHistory.age[x] (approximate) age DefinitionThe age of the relative at the time the family member history is recorded.
+While age can be calculated from date of birth, sometimes recording age directly is more natural for clinicians. use estimatedAge to indicate whether the age is actual or not.

 | |

-ageAge | Age | There are no (further) constraints on this element Data Type | ||
+ageAge | Age | There are no (further) constraints on this element Data type | ||

-ageRange | Range | There are no (further) constraints on this element Data Type | ||
+ageRange | Range | There are no (further) constraints on this element Data type | ||

-ageString | string | There are no (further) constraints on this element Data Type | ||
+ageString | string | There are no (further) constraints on this element Data type | ||

-estimatedAge | S Σ I | 0..1 | boolean | Element IdFamilyMemberHistory.estimatedAge Age is estimated?
+estimatedAge | Σ I | 0..1 | boolean | There are no (further) constraints on this element Element idFamilyMemberHistory.estimatedAge Age is estimated?
 DefinitionIf true, indicates that the age value specified is an estimated value.
 Clinicians often prefer to specify an estimaged age rather than an age range.
-PS Suite: Available when entered as estimated age Med Access: N/A This element is labeled as a modifier because the fact that age is estimated can/should change the results of any algorithm that calculates based on the specified age.
+This element is labeled as a modifier because the fact that age is estimated can/should change the results of any algorithm that calculates based on the specified age.
+It is unknown whether the age is an estimate or not

 |

-deceased[x] | S Σ | 0..1 | Element IdFamilyMemberHistory.deceased[x] Dead?
+deceased[x] | S Σ | 0..1 | Element idFamilyMemberHistory.deceased[x] Dead?
 How old/when?
 DefinitionDeceased flag or the actual or approximate age of the relative at the time of death for the family member history record.
-PS Suite: Available when entered as structured data Depending on documentation could be sent as deceasedBoolean or deceasedAge Med Access: N/A
+PS Suite: Available when entered as structured data Depending on documentation could be sent as deceasedBoolean or deceasedstring Med Access: N/A

 | |

-deceasedBoolean | boolean | There are no (further) constraints on this element Data Type | ||
+deceasedBoolean | boolean | There are no (further) constraints on this element Data type | ||

-deceasedAge | Age | There are no (further) constraints on this element Data Type | ||
+deceasedAge | Age | There are no (further) constraints on this element Data type | ||

-deceasedRange | Range | There are no (further) constraints on this element Data Type | ||
+deceasedRange | Range | There are no (further) constraints on this element Data type | ||

-deceasedDate | date | There are no (further) constraints on this element Data Type | ||
+deceasedDate | date | There are no (further) constraints on this element Data type | ||

-deceasedString | string | There are no (further) constraints on this element Data Type | ||
+deceasedString | string | There are no (further) constraints on this element Data type | ||

-reasonCode | Σ | 0..1 | CodeableConcept | There are no (further) constraints on this element Element IdFamilyMemberHistory.reasonCode Why was family member history performed?
+reasonCode | Σ | 0..* | CodeableConcept | There are no (further) constraints on this element Element idFamilyMemberHistory.reasonCode Why was family member history performed?
 DefinitionDescribes why the family member history occurred in coded or textual form.
 Textual reasons can be captured using reasonCode.text.
 Codes indicating why the family member history was done.
-SNOMEDCTClinicalFindings (example)Constraints

 |

-reasonReference | Σ I | 0..1 | Reference(Condition | Observation | AllergyIntolerance | QuestionnaireResponse | DiagnosticReport | DocumentReference) | There are no (further) constraints on this element Element IdFamilyMemberHistory.reasonReference Why was family member history performed?
+reasonReference | Σ I | 0..* | Reference(Condition | Observation | AllergyIntolerance | QuestionnaireResponse | DiagnosticReport | DocumentReference) | There are no (further) constraints on this element Element idFamilyMemberHistory.reasonReference Why was family member history performed?
 DefinitionIndicates a Condition, Observation, AllergyIntolerance, or QuestionnaireResponse that justifies this family member history event.
 References SHALL be a reference to an actual FHIR resource, and SHALL be resolveable (allowing for access control, temporary unavailability, etc.).
 Resolution can be either by retrieval from the URL, or, where applicable by resource type, by treating an absolute reference as a canonical URL and looking it up in a local registry/repository.
 Reference(Condition | Observation | AllergyIntolerance | QuestionnaireResponse | DiagnosticReport | DocumentReference) Constraints

 |

-note | S | 0..* | Annotation | Element IdFamilyMemberHistory.note General note about related person DefinitionThis property allows a non condition-specific note to the made about the related person.
+note | S | 0..* | Annotation | Element idFamilyMemberHistory.note General note about related person DefinitionThis property allows a non condition-specific note to the made about the related person.
 Ideally, the note would be in the condition property, but this is not always possible.
 PS Suite: When data not enterted in a structured format text string will be provided Med Access: Notes will be provided where available For systems that do not have structured annotations, they can simply communicate a single annotation with no author or time.
 This element may need to be included in narrative because of the potential for modifying information.
 Annotations SHOULD NOT be used to communicate "modifying" information that could be computable.
 (This is a SHOULD because enforcing user behavior is nearly impossible).

 |

-condition | S | 0..* | BackboneElement | Element IdFamilyMemberHistory.condition Condition that the related person had DefinitionThe significant Conditions (or condition) that the family member had.
+condition | S | 0..* | BackboneElement | Element idFamilyMemberHistory.condition Condition that the related person had DefinitionThe significant Conditions (or condition) that the family member had.
 This is a repeating section to allow a system to represent more than one condition per resource, though there is nothing stopping multiple resources - one per condition.
-PS Suite: Available when when family history is coded but will likely not be available for most patients Med Access:
+PS Suite: Available when when family history is coded but will likely not be available for most patients Med Access: Provide when available

 |